 This guide describes how to prepare your server for the installation of AtroCore Application.
 Please make sure your user

-can use sudo
+can use sudo command.

 Our docker-compose stack comes with a preconfigured Traefik and Let's Encrypt SSL certificate provider.
 You need just to set some configuration variables to have a ready to work system.